adafruit/Adafruit_IO_Python/README.md

 ### Quickstart

-Here's a short example of how to send a new value to a feed (creating the feed if it doesn't exist), and how to read the most recent value from the feed.
+Here's a short example of how to send a new value to a feed, and how to read the most recent value from the feed.
 This example uses the REST API.

 ```python
 # Import library and create instance of REST client.